pallas/libite/README.md

 as well as the following utility templates

  * compare --- Generic less-than, equal, greater-than template.
- * do_not_copy --- Equivalent to boost::noncopyable.
  * intrusive_link --- Shared pointer wrapper, which asserts that links are removed from a container prior to object destruction.
  * hash --- Generic hash template, implemented as 64-bit FNV-1a.
- * singleton --- Singleton template, instantiates before main.
- * try --- Converts traditional error reporting to exceptions.

 and the following test programs